pringyy/OGRE/README.md

 #### Requirements

 This project has been created to motivate students to do University work.
-It does this by rewarding them with points that they can spend on cosmetic items.
-As we are working for a customer who is developing this idea, we were given a limited scope of requirements.
+It does this by rewarding them with 'OGRE' points that they can spend on cosmetic items and games.
+As we are working for a customer who was already developing this project, we were given a limited scope of requirements to contribute.

 *Functional Requirements:*